Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Results

 \subsection{Cryogenic Schottky Contacts}

 As mentioned earlier, we observe increasingly non-linear S/D contact characteristics as temperature decreases.
 Figure~\ref{fig:sch}(a) reports the normalised $I_\textup{DS}$ as a function of $V_\textup{DS}$ at three representative cryogenic temperatures.
 One can see a typical non-linear Schottky diode dependence with increasing turn-on voltages for decreasing temperature.
 Note that at room temperature the linear IV relationship expected for ohmic contacts is observed (not shown).
+Differing V$_\textup{GS}$ values are used to ensure the transistor's channel is consistently in full inversion whatever the temperature of operation (V$_\textup{th}$ is temperature dependent as discussed earlier).

-We argue that, as temperature is reduced, career freeze-out in the $n++$ contact regions makes tunneling through the metal-semiconductor Schottky barrier increasingly unfavorable due to an increase in barrier width ($d$)~\cite{neamen}.
+We argue that, as temperature is reduced, carrier freeze-out in the $n++$ contact regions makes tunneling through the metal-semiconductor Schottky barrier increasingly unfavorable due to an increase in barrier width ($d$)~\cite{neamen}.
 Hence, the source and drain contacts, acting as Schottky diodes at cryogenic temperature, give rise to the equivalent circuit diagram shown in the inset of Fig.~\ref{fig:sch}(a).
 The main circuit elements are a small channel resistance ($R_\textup{Ch}$) achieved by choosing $V_\textup{GS}>>V_\textup{th}$, a freeze-out dependent resistance of the transistor's drift region ($R_\textup{Drift}$) and two back-to-back Schottky diodes one for each of S and D contacts.
 We consider that the dominant component limiting the current is the S diode which operates in reverse bias mode, i.e. until this achieves reverse tunneling breakdown, only a limited current flows through the transistor.
 We model this scenario by assuming that thermionic emission is suppressed and fit the data using a Fowler-Nordheim tunneling model~\cite{sze}: